ppremru/xyz-app/README_Build.md

-# Containerize ...
+# Build that image .

-Just an easy peasy example of the CI flow ...
+Just an easy peasy example of building and running an image with podman.

 ## Local Build and Test

 To build and run your xyz.py application locally in a container with Podman, you'll follow a two-step process: first, build the container image from your Dockerfile, then run a container from that image.

-To build and run your `xyz.py` application locally in a container with **Podman**, you'll follow a two-step process: first, build the container image from your `Dockerfile`, then run a container from that image.

 ### 1\.
 Build the Container Image